dbvideostriketeam/wubloader/DATABASE.md

 * `FINALIZING -> UNEDITED`: When the finalization failed with an unknown error, we are certain the upload didn't actually go through, and operator intervention is required.

+* `FINALIZING -> TRANSCODING`: When the cutter has successfully finalized the upload, but the upload location requires further processing before the video is done.

-* `FINALIZING -> UPLOADED`: When the cutter has successfully finalized the upload.
+* `FINALIZING -> DONE`: When the cutter has successfully finalized the upload, and the upload location requires no further processing.

+* `TRANSCODING -> DONE`: When any cutter detects that the upload location is finished transcoding the video, and it is ready for public consumption.

 This is summarised in the below graph: